devishi/CF_Project/README.md

 The paper has been attached with the title: "Predicting your Soulmate".

-The PUCPI algorithm can be implemented using the ipython notebook titled: ""
+The PUCPI algorithm implementation can be found in the ipython notebook titled ""